jsdf/browserify-incremental/README.md

 Now if you change some files and rebuild, only the changed files will be parsed and the rest will reuse the previous build's cached output.

-You can use `-v` to get more verbose output to show which files have changed and how long the bundling took (in seconds):
+You can use `-v`/`--verbose` to get more verbose output to show which files have changed and how long the bundling took (`-o`/`--outfile` is mandatory when using `-v`):

 ```
-$ browserifyinc test-module/ -o output/bundle.js -v
+$ browserifyinc test-module/ -v -o output/bundle.js
 changed files:
 /Users/jfriend/code/browserify-incremental/example/test-module/index.js
 1000423 bytes written to output/bundle.js (0.18 seconds)